berkant-k/BellmanFord/README.md

 ```

-Than you can calculete  shortest paths as this.
+Than you can calculate  shortest paths as this.
 ```C#
 var success = ShortestPath.BellmanFord(graph, s);
             Console.WriteLine("-------------------");